3gaspo/xpc/README.md

 ![decomposition](https://github.com/user-attachments/assets/ff3ca909-2483-4d99-a11b-cbf8953bb090)

-The method is based on Shapley values in addition to novel pipeline to aggregate, heighten and normalize these values to obtain an interpretable decomposition of the time series.
+The method is based on Shapley values in addition to a novel pipeline to aggregate, heighten and normalize.
+We obtain an interpretable decomposition of the time series.

 ![pipeline](https://github.com/user-attachments/assets/2e0f54ab-5409-42a1-b254-40aa804247b0)

-More details will be provided in the upcoming paper.
+More details will be provided in an upcoming paper.
 Example notebooks are available to experiment on the package.